 - mixing bowl

-- 1 tbsp Ginger paste, or freshly grated ginger
+- 1 tablespoon Ginger paste, or freshly grated ginger

 - 1 can Coconut milk (remove the cream on top!)

-- 1 tbsp Agave syrup (optional for sweetness)
+- 1 tablespoon Agave syrup (optional for sweetness)

 - 2 cups ice

 - Sift the matcha into a mixing bowl with the coconut milk.